LiamFallon213/DnD/Locations/The Eastern Continent/Dorn/Aquagnae/Aquagnae Smithing Guild.md

-The Centoria Smithing Guild is one of the oldest and most influential guilds in Centoria.
+The Aquagnae Smithing Guild is one of the oldest and most influential guilds in Aquagnae.
 They are composed of metalworkers.

 | Guild Names                    | Allience Value|
 | ------------------------------ | -------------------------- |